J. W. Lockett

-J. W. Lockett (February 23, 1937 – December 14, 1999) was an American football fullback in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, Baltimore Colts and the Washington Redskins.
+J. W. Lockett (February 23, 1937 – December 14, 1999) was an American professional football fullback in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, Baltimore Colts and the Washington Redskins.
 He also was a member of the Montreal Alouettes in the Canadian Football League (CFL).
 He played college football at the University of Central Oklahoma.

 Early years

 Lockett attended Booker T. Washington High School, where he received all-state honors in football, baseball and basketball.
 After graduating, he played one season of minor league baseball in the Los Angeles Dodgers farm system, before moving on to the University of Central Oklahoma.

 He became a four-year starter in football, playing guard and center as a freshman and as a two-way player at tight end and defensive end in his last three years.
 He also lettered in baseball, basketball and track.

 In 2005, he was inducted into the University of Central Oklahoma Athletics Hall of Fame.

+Lockett was inducted posthumously into Booker T. Washington's 2022 Ring of Honor class during a ceremony between the Hornets’ basketball games against Bixby on Friday night, Feb 4, 2022 at Nathan E. Harris Fieldhouse.

 Professional career

 San Francisco 49ers

-Lockett was signed as an undrafted free agent by the San Francisco 49ers after the 1961 NFL Draft.
-He was tried at defensive end, before being moved to fullback, even though he had never play that position.
+Lockett was signed as an undrafted free agent by the San Francisco 49ers after the 1961 NFL draft.
+He was tried at defensive end, before being moved to fullback, even though he had never played that position.
 On September 25, after two games, he was traded to the Dallas Cowboys in exchange for a draft choice.